Banded Dumbbell Bench Press (How-To & Benefits)

 What Is The Point Of Banded Bench Press?

-The main point of a banded dumbbell bench press is to introduce gradually increasing resistance.
+The point of a banded bench press is to introduce gradually increasing resistance.
 As your hands get to the top of the movement, the strain will increase, and this can help with better muscle activation.

 How Much Weight Does A Resistance Band Add To Bench Presses?